fgugliuzza/s2i-minecraft-server/README.md

 but we could use [Templates](https://docs.openshift.org/latest/dev_guide/templates.html) to set up the PV based on a parameter (and also set memory and CPU resource limits, and healthcheck).

-To expose the Minecraft server port, Edit YAML, replace `type: ClusterIP` by `LoadBalancer`, and this to ports:
+To expose the Minecraft server port, Edit YAML of the Service, replace `type: ClusterIP` by `LoadBalancer`, and this to ports:

     - name: minecraft
       port: 25565